The short answer: No.

 Finally, the fourth assumption states that a bite from a young snake that has no control over the amount of venom it injects is more dangerous than a learned adult.
 But, there are some big snakes out there, and just a fraction of their total venom capacity could be more than 100% of a young snake’s potential venom output.
 So, I don’t think this final assumption is always valid.

 To summarize, although it’s possible that this legend is true and baby snakes are more dangerous than adults because they haven’t learned to control the amount of venom they inject when they bite, it’s safe to say this is unlikely to be the case.
+And, there's really no evidence to suggest it's true.
 Due to the complexities of the original question, I doubt this statement will ever be tackled in a manner that sufficiently addresses all of its assumptions.
 But until then, try not to get bitten by any venomous snakes, no matter how old they are.

 Subscribe to this blog by e-mail.